ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

 It will ask for tags which you can ignore.
-The next question is the `executor` for which we want a `ssh` and you put `eccc-ppp2.science.gc.ca` as the `SSH server address` when asked then the script will be executed by doing a SSH connection to `eccc-ppp2.science.gc.ca`.
+The next question is the `executor` for which we want a `ssh` and you put `eccc-ppp2.science.gc.ca` as the `SSH server address` when asked, then the script will be executed by doing a SSH connection to `eccc-ppp2.science.gc.ca`.